jbuchermn/nvimbols/README.md

 ```

 `self.graph` is the `Graph` object to be changed by the request. `state` provides a way to preview certain information
-(f. e. a class might be used in many places, but this might not be of interest.
+(f.e. a class might be used in many places, but this might not be of interest.
 Instead we don't want to wait a
 horrendous amount of time for the request to finish and preview this list of usages). `state` is an instance of the
 enum